krakenjs/karka/readme.md

     //In the above case context matches the rule that maps 'ying' to 'bong'
     //What the above config means is:
+    //'ying' will resolve to 'yang' when
+            //state.of.mind = peaceful
+            //AND
+            //state.of.body = 'active'
+            //AND
-    //'ying' will resolve to 'yang' when state.of.mind = peaceful AND state.of.body = 'active' AND mood = ('happy' AND 'calm') OR 'joyous
+            //mood = ('happy' AND 'calm') OR 'joyous
+    //'ying will resolve to 'bong' when
+            //state.of.mind = peaceful
+            //AND
+            //state.of.body = 'active'
+            //AND
-    //'ying will resolve to 'bong' when sate.of.mind = peaceful AND state.of.body = 'active' AND mood = ('jubilant' AND 'outrageous') OR ('ecstatic' AND 'crazy')
+            //mood = ('jubilant' AND 'outrageous') OR ('ecstatic' AND 'crazy')
 ```